Pinterest Pixel

 Horizontal Bar Chart

-Misalignment of Data Points and Values
+Misalignment of Data Points

 Accuracy is key in data visualization.
 Any mismatch between data points and their corresponding values can lead your audience astray.
-To prevent misalignment in Excel, double-check your data ranges and ensure that your category names and values are properly paired.
+To prevent misalignment in Excel, double-check your data ranges and so that your category names and values are properly paired.

 Also, take care to align axes and data labels correctly.
 In Excel, this can typically be adjusted under ‘Axis Options‘ where you can set the axis bounds and units precisely.